-The Special Protection of Children Against Abuse, Exploitation, and Discrimination Act (RA 7610).
-Pursuant to the said law, Executive Order 53 (2011) amended EO No. 275, which designated the Secretary as the Chairperson of the Committee for the Special Protection of Children
+- Executive Order 53 (2011) amending EO No. 275 pursuant to the Special Protection of Children Against Abuse, Exploitation, and Discrimination Act (RA 7610), designating the DOJ Secretary as the Chairperson of the Committee for the Special Protection of Children;

-Anti-Child Pornography Act of 2009 (IRR of RA), designated the Secretary of Justice as member of Inter-Agency Council Against Child Pornography that is tasked to coordinate, monitor and oversee the implementation of Anti-Child Pornography Act
+- Anti-Child Pornography Act of 2009 (IRR of RA), designating the Secretary of Justice as member of Inter-Agency Council Against Child Pornography that is tasked to coordinate, monitor and oversee the implementation of Anti-Child Pornography Act;

 Other tasks falling within the multifarious duties of the executive branch to administer the laws devolve upon the Department through the Secretary, to wit: